-The objective is to set the upper AoA limit such that the first red bar illuminates at roughly the same time the aircrafts stall warning occurs.
+The objective is to set the upper AoA limit such that the first red bar illuminates at roughly the same time as the on-set of the aircraft's stall warning system.

-To set the upper limit, the following procedure is recommended:
+To find the upper limit, the following procedure is recommended:

-- At a safe altitude suitable for stalls, configure the aircraft for the normal base-to-final turn (typically gear and partial flaps extended). - Slowly reduce speed and maintain a constant altitude, monitoring the display AoA as the aircrafts angle of attack increases. - If the aircrafts stall-warning occurs prior to the indicator reaching the first red bar, the upper AoA limit needs to be numerically lowered to coincide with the aircrafts stall-warning point. - If the aircrafts stall-warning occurs after the indicator has reached the first red bar, the upper AoA limit needs to be numerically raised to coincide with the aircrafts stall-warning point. - See the Setup Menu instructions and adjust the upper limit. - Repeat the above procedure as required.
+- Ensure the AV-30-C is in INSTALLATION MODE (see Section Error!
+Reference source not found.). - Select a safe altitude suitable for stalls, minimum 1,500 feet AGL. - Aircraft Configuration: - Airspeed VFE or less - Flaps 20° - Power as required - Stable flight conditions - Slowly reduce speed at a rate of 1 knot per second and maintain a constant altitude. - Monitor the displayed AoA as the aircrafts angle of attack increases. - If the aircrafts stall-warning occurs prior to the indicator reaching the first red bar, the upper AoA limit needs to be numerically lowered to coincide with the aircrafts stall-warning point. - If the aircrafts stall-warning occurs after the indicator has reached the first red bar, the upper AoA limit needs to be numerically raised to coincide with the aircrafts stall-warning point. - Utilize the Setup Menu section and associated procedure in this manual to adjust the upper limit as required. - Repeat the above procedure as needed and to ensure consistency.